 Speaker: Dr. David Wolfe

 Speaker: Marie B.Langlois and Ben Cameron

 Speaker: Erick Lee (HRSB)

 If you have a request for topics, please contact us.
 If you have a topic or idea that appeals to you, let us help you explore it!
-Email us at email@example.com and we will work it into our repertoire.
+Email our team at firstname.lastname@example.org and we will work it into our repertoire.